 On December 11, 2015, Aventis finally changed the Taxotere warning label and package insert to contain the following phrase: “Cases of permanent alopecia have been reported.”
 Ten days later, the litigation dam burst with the first American lawsuit being filed in the District of Colorado.
 By October of 2016, 100 additional cases were filed throughout the United States and the Judicial Panel on Multidistrict Litigation ordered the establishment of an MDL proceeding in the Southern District of Louisiana.
 There are currently 859 cases pending in the MDL and more are being added each week.

 The number of victims of Taxotere-induced permanent alopecia is unknown.
 But as noted above, this was a billion-dollar drug in the United States, alone.
 Taxotere patients certainly number in the tens of thousands.
 With nearly a thousand lawsuits already pending, the likelihood appears high that there will be thousands more.

 Our law firm is investigating cases involving Taxotere and permanent baldness across the Southeast.
-If you would like to speak to a Columbia SC personal injury lawyer at Chappell, Smith & Arden about a potential case, please call us at 1 (888) 320-4094 or email us.
+If you would like to speak to a South Carolina personal injury lawyer at Chappell Smith & Arden, P.A. about a potential case, please call us at 1 866-881-8623 or contact us online.